nicomon24/Sneks/readme.md

 Above a GIF of the environment played by vanilla DQN.

+Example environment: *snek-rgb-16-v1*

 [snek]: src/snek.gif?raw=true

-### snek-rgb-v1

-The same as *snek-v1* but with observations in RGB mode.

 ### hungrysnek-v1

 Similar to *snek-v1*, but the snek also has a dynamic step limit which resets after eating, as a progressively increasing hunger.

+Example environment: *hungysnek-raw-32-v1*

 ## TODO
-- Larger single-agent environment (32x32 and 64x64)
 - Define various multiagent environments:
-  - Snakes can eat each other
+  - Snakes can eat each other (who wins?).
-  - Eat or starve, snakes cannot eat each other but food is limited
+  - Eat or starve, snakes cannot eat each other but food is limited.

 ## Ideas
 - Cooperation game: snakes can eat only if they reach the same food together